sm::mat44

 // element type as the mat44

-Finally, there are the prerotate
+Finally, there are the prerotate methods, which apply the rotation as a pre-multiplication.

-sm::vec<float> axis = { 0, 1, 0 };
+sm::vec<float> normalized_axis = { 0, 1, 0 };

 sm::mat44<float> m;